 Help them use customer service and other kinds of things, using social media.
 So she talks about a 5% increase in customer retention can increase your profits, and she quotes the Harvard Business Review is 25 to 125% increase in profit.
 And from our experience, that is absolutely true or maybe even more than that.

 Every customer retained is worth a lot more than a new customer that we acquire.

 John Williams: And costs less to acquire, you’re already there.

 Paula Williams: Yeah, yeah absolutely.
-So and you guys, I know, often have repeat customers.
+So and you guys, I know, often have repeat customers and a specific target audience.
 Catherine, I know, people come to you again and again.
 I know we do, [LAUGH], come to you again and again because you’re really good at what you do and we’re comfortable with you.

 So you probably write for the same people quite a bit.

 Kathryn Creedy: I do, I have seven or eight different clients, but I write for the same ones every time.
 And yeah, somebody who’ll be, that’s good for diversity so that somebody won’t be using me for a while.
 And somebody else will.

 So it helps me even out the seasonality.

 Kathryn Creedy: But also, for instance, if I see an article of specific interest to one of my clients, I immediately put it up on their social media page.
 Or I immediately tweet it out or whatever and hashtag them or put their @ symbol there.

 And I go out of my way to find their Twitter handle.
 And I always get it retweeted.
 And when I see them the next time or when I speak to them the next time they always mention how much they appreciate that little effort on my behalf.
 They don’t pay me for that but I know that they’re gonna be interested.